How can I get the most out of my plan?

 - Check that each identified ‘need’ (sections B, C, and D) has a corresponding ‘provision’ (sections F, G H1 & H2).

-- From Year 9 onwards, provision to support preparation for adulthood and independent living
+- From Year 9 onwards, provision to support preparation for adulthood and independent living should be included

 - For a young person, have the local authority made provision across five days (as outlined in the SEND Code Of Practice, 8.39 -9.42)